Watching Call Patterns

 - A call spike widget on your Dashboard if any of your companies are spiking

-- A notification when a spike or unusual drop is detected (see Notifications)
+- A notification when a spike is detected (see Notifications)

 - A link from the spike notification into the affected company's call detail